theicfire/makefiletutorial/src/index.md

 ## Command Execution
 <!--  (Section 5.2) -->
-Each command is run in a new shell (or at least the affect is as such)
+Each command is run in a new shell (or at least the effect is as such)
 ```makefile
 all:
 	cd ..